fspmarshall/bbmt-blog/episodes/episode-0.md

 unique strengths, and weaknesses, of blockchain-based applications.

-## What you will need
+## What You Will Need

-We are going to be building our toy blockchain using the [Rust](https://www.rust-lang.org) programming language.
+We are going to be using the [Rust](https://www.rust-lang.org) programming language for our experiments and projects.
 If you are going to follow along (recommended), you will need to install Rust on your machine.
-If you are unfamiliar with Rust, don't worry; I won't be assuming any preexisting knowledge of Rust or its ecosystem.
+If you are not familiar with Rust, don't worry; I won't be assuming any preexisting knowledge of Rust or its ecosystem.
 Rust is a relatively new language which has a very strong focus on reliability, security, and speed.
 I chose Rust for this series because it strikes a nice balance between the convenience of a